citahub/cita-sdk-java/README.md

 http://121.196.200.225:1337 is provided as a test net.

 Or build your own CITA net:
-Please find more information in [how to set up client in your local](https://docs.nervos.org/cita/#/en/develop/chain/getting_started).
+Please find more information in [CITA](https://github.com/cryptape/cita).

 ### Get started